-When Anne and Fritz Kettling decided to build their dream home on an island in Canada, they weren’t willing to compromise.
-“If I can’t build on this spot, I don’t want to build at all”, Fritz told someone who was trying to convince him to look at other properties back in the mid-1980s.
-That was more than 30 years ago, and true to his word, Fritz built where he wanted to.
-The project came with challenges, of course, and one of the biggest was getting electricity to their place when the nearest utility line was 10 miles away.
+When Anne and Fritz Kettling decided to build their dream home on a rural island in Canada back in the 1980s, they weren’t willing to compromise on location.
+“If I can’t build on this property, I don’t want to build at all”, Fritz told a real estate agent who was trying to convince him to look at other pieces of land to buy back then.
+That was more than 30 years ago, and true to his word, Fritz built where he wanted to and lived there.
+The project came with challenges, of course, and one of the biggest was getting electricity to their place when the nearest utility pole was 10 miles away.
 A grid connection would have cost $360,000 back then (more than $560,000 in 2021 dollars) Fritz told me, plus he’d have to pay for utility power forever after that.
-Naturally, they said “no thanks”, then got to work creating their own alternative, renewable power system, even before it was nearly as mainstream as these things are now.
+Naturally, Fritz and Anne said “no thanks”, then got to work creating their own alternative, renewable power system, even before it was nearly as mainstream as these things are now.